shfischer/GA_MSE_PA/readme.md

 rates and contains the code for the publication:

 > Fischer, S. H., De Oliveira, J. A. A., Mumford, J. D., and Kell, L. T.
-> (accepted).
+> (in press).
 Exploring a relative harvest rate strategy for moderately
 > data-limited fisheries management.
+ICES Journal of Marine Science.

 The `master` branch ([GA_MSE](https://github.com/shfischer/GA_MSE)) contains the code for the publication: